Skip to content

 });

-Each User’s profiles are now embedded as nested objects in the Elasticsearch document.
-The Profile model is automatically observed - update a profile and the parent IndexedUser rebuilds.
+Each User’s profiles are now embedded as nested objects in Elasticsearch.
+The Profile model is automatically observed: update a profile and the parent IndexedUser rebuilds.

 Profile has one ProfileStatus.
-You can nest embeds inside embeds:
+Embeds nest inside embeds:

 $field->embedsMany('profiles', Profile::class)->embedMap(function (IndexField $field) {